 Did you know?

-The species was first described in writing on 9 February 1792 in Captain Bligh’s log on HMS Bounty.
+The short-beaked echidna was first described in writing on 9 February 1792 in Captain Bligh’s log on HMS Bounty.
 In the same year, naturalist George Shaw first gave the echidna a scientific name.

 - Adult males have a non-venomous spur on the ankle of each hind leg.

 - Males weigh about 6 kg; females 4.5 kg.

 - Ant nests and termite mounds broken apart.